Stay tuned for more Kubernetes updates and best practices!

 }

-Starting from Terraform EKS module v21.1.0, EKS Deletion Protection is supported, so it is recommended to set the deletion_protection value as shown below.
-This can prevent accidental cluster deletion.
+Starting from Terraform EKS module v21.9.0, EKS Deletion Protection is supported.
+It’s recommended to enable this to prevent accidental cluster deletion.

 # main.tf